Direct and inverse cascades in turbulent Bose-Einstein condensate

+Constant energy flux requires $x=3/2$ and $z=-1/3$, giving $P_0=-16\pi^4B^3\,I(3/2)$.
+Finally, we obtain the log-corrected KZ spectrum for the direct cascade and the universal pre-factor as

+All the details for the derivation of KZ spectra can be found in the SM.

-Numerical solutions of the GPE with additional forcing and dissipation terms aiming at testing the WT prediction for the direct cascade KZ spectrum were previously reported in \cite{proment2009energy,proment2012sustained,navon2016emergence}.
-A reasonable agreement with the $-3$ power-law scaling of \eqref{dc} was observed in \cite{proment2009energy,proment2012sustained}, but the numerical resolution was rather limited and no log-correction was observed or discussed.
-In numerical simulations of Ref.~\cite{navon2016emergence}, a steeper scaling with exponent close to $-3.5$ was reported, which was similar to the experimental result { discussed} in the same paper.
+Note that previous GPE numerical simulations in the direct cascade setting \cite{proment2009energy,proment2012sustained}, reported a reasonable agreement with the $-3$ power-law scaling of \eqref{eq:dc}, but the numerical resolution was rather limited and no log-correction was observed or discussed.
+In numerical simulations of Ref.~\cite{navon2016emergence}, a steeper scaling with exponent close to $-3.5$ was reported, which was similar to the experimental result discussed in the same paper.
 The scale separation there was also relatively modest, and no explanation was given for the steeper spectrum.

-Note that the inverse cascade solution \eqref{ic} is mathematically rigorous, as this spectrum is local and therefore physical.
-This property allow{s} us to obtain analytically the value of the universal constant $C_{\rm i}$.
-The complete analytical expression and its derivation are presented in the SM.
-Here, we only give its numerical value
+As for the inverse cascade, to date there have been no numerical simulations or experiments done.